MullinsLab/ISDB/doc/Getting-started.md

 ...

-This guide is intended to help you get started using ISDB and familiarize you with the major components.
+This guide is intended to help you get started using ISDB and familiarize you with its major components.
 It assumes you are comfortable using the command line, installing software on your system, and troubleshooting errors that arise when installing and configuring software.
-If you need help, we suggest contacting a local expert familiar with your computing systems or [opening an issue][].
+If you need help, we suggest contacting a local expert familiar with your computing systems or [opening an issue with us][].

 [opening an issue]: https://github.com/MullinsLab/ISDB/issues/new?labels=question&title=Help+getting+started